 Conclusions from the project, which includes funding from BBSRC and MRC will help inform better public health decisions.

 Using research to change behaviour

-Although the mechanisms that lead to the development of AMR are biological, the conditions that promote it are profoundly man-made.
+Although the mechanisms that lead to the development of AMR are biological, the conditions that promote it are caused directly by human activity.

 That’s why social sciences play an essential role in measuring, understanding, educating, and ultimately changing the way we approach AMR.

 UK social scientists (University of Leicester website) are collaborating with an international group of researchers.
 They will work together to use social science theory and methods to look at the use of antibiotics in treating seriously ill patients.

 They will build a model which identifies the risks, tensions, and societal factors that affect the way antibiotics are prescribed and use this to find ways to improve antibiotic prescribing.

 The work is funded through the cross-council Tackling AMR Initiative and will include researchers in England, Sri Lanka and South Africa.

 There’s no single magic bullet when it comes to tackling this global health issue.
 We will need to draw on the efforts of policymakers, clinicians and individuals if we want to see profound, long-term improvement.